 8. Stop Pet Odor and Bug Bites

-Stop excess bacteria from forming on the surface of your pet’s skin, including in wounds or bites, that can lead to odor.
+Stop excess bacteria from forming on the surface of your pet’s skin, including in wounds or bites, which can lead to odor.
 Witch hazel is non-irritating to pets, helps prevent them from getting bug bites by repelling mosquitoes and other insects, can slow down itching or bleeding, and helps cleanse their skin.
-(9)
+(10)

 Most experts recommend using hazel water (Hamamelis liquid extract diluted with water) up to six times a day on irritated skin or after every bowel movement.